ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 ## Overview

 The Scalable Pixel Streaming (SPS) frontend is a library of HTML, CSS, and TypeScript code that runs in web browsers and allows users to connect and interact with Scalable Pixel Streaming applications.
-It consumes the Epic Games Pixel Streaming frontend and UI libraries, and extends their signalling server and WebSocket packages.
-Note that the Epic Games Pixel Streaming frontend can be configured to work with Scalable Pixel Streaming signalling severs.
+It consumes the Epic Games Pixel Streaming frontend and UI libraries and extends their signalling server and WebSocket packages.
+Note that the Epic Games Pixel Streaming frontend can be configured to work with Scalable Pixel Streaming signalling servers.

 ## Epic Games Pixel Streaming frontend and UI frontend NPM packages

-NPM packages consumed by SPS frontend are:
+NPM packages consumed by the SPS frontend are:

 - [Pixel Streaming Frontend UI](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ui-ue5.4)

-### Pixel Streaming Frontend
+### Pixel Streaming frontend

-NPM package for the Pixel Streaming frontend consumed by SPS is located [here](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ue5.4).
+The NPM package for the Pixel Streaming frontend consumed by SPS is located [here](https://www.npmjs.com/package/@epicgames-ps/lib-pixelstreamingfrontend-ue5.4).

 It contains the following functionality: